16 Lightweight Linux Distributions for Older Machines in 2026

 Puppy Linux

-Puppy is available for download for 32-bit and 64-bit architectures and even ARM.
+Puppy is available for download for 32-bit and 64-bit architectures, and even ARM.
 It’s ideal for installing on miniature devices such as Raspberry Pi devices.
-It’s perfect for obsolete PCs that lack modern specifications to run contemporary Linux distributions which often place heavy demands on memory and CPU utilization.

-Out of the box, Puppy Linux provides a minimalistic GUI desktop with essential applications such as a web browser, Mplayer, AbiWord (Word processor), Gnumeric (Spreadsheet), MtPaint (Graphics editor), and Fotox (Image viewer) among others.
+Out of the box, Puppy Linux provides a minimalistic GUI desktop with essential applications such as a web browser, Mplayer, AbiWord (Word processor), Gnumeric (Spreadsheet), MtPaint (Graphics editor), and Fotox (Image viewer), among others.

 Puppy Linux runs well in systems with less than 1G RAM and ships with the Puppy Package Manager, which supports .rpm, .deb, and native PET packages.